anasahmedx5/PHARMACITA/README.md

 1. **User Authentication**:
    - Employees can log in with a username and password.
    - A secure session management system ensures only authenticated users can access the internal pages.
+   - **Password Hashing:** The application now uses **Argon2**, a secure password hashing algorithm, to store and verify passwords securely.

 2. **Dashboard (Homepage)**:
    - Displays essential statistics such as: